 1/4 teaspoon baking soda

-6 eggs, ideally from organic or local cage-free, free-roaming hens
+6 large eggs, ideally from organic or local cage-free, free-roaming hens

 1 tablespoon organic vanilla extract